crate/tsperf/tsqt/README.md

 ### cr8

-[cr8](https://github.com/mfussenegger/cr8) is a highly sophisticated tool that offers the possibility to measure query execution times for CrateDB and other Databases using the postgres protocol.
+[cr8](https://github.com/mfussenegger/cr8) is a highly sophisticated tool that offers the possibility to measure query execution times for CrateDB and other databases using the PostgreSQL protocol.

 Pros: